Res Hall Check-In

 The Milligan experience is about more than getting a great education.
 It’s about being formed into a follower of Christ, a fully-functioning servant-leader.
 The Spiritual Formation Program (SFP) brings the campus community together to grow in discipleship to Jesus.
-In addition to academic endeavors, all undergraduate students participate in SFP.
+In addition to academic endeavors, all traditional-age undergraduate students participate in SFP.
 In order to graduate, students must accumulate 150 SFP credits, which are earned by participation in Chapel services, approved service projects, and campus ministry programs such as FCA (Fellowship of Christian Athletes), Diversity Forums, devotional breakfasts and select community events.
 A calendar of qualifying SFP events is provided each semester.
 More details will be provided during Welcome Week.

 We love commuter students!
 We strive to create opportunities for our commuter students to feel at home and stay connected.
 All student activities are open to commuter students and we hope you’ll attend!
 The P.H.
 Welshimer Library is open late most nights for studying and research, and there are a number of lounges and other places spaced throughout campus where students can gather and spend time working on projects, eating together, or simply hanging out.
 Commuter students are also invited to run for office in the Student Government Association or meet other commuters on the Commuter Council.